 It is common belief that a simple test for stainless steel is to check with a magnet.
 If it attracts, the product is not stainless steel.
 However, this assumption is incorrect.
 “The stainless steel fasteners I received stick to a magnet.”
 This is one of the more frequently heard complaints among users.
 Stainless steel fasteners … Read More “Are Stainless Steel Fasteners Magnetic?” »

 What should be the minimum threads protruding beyond the nut in fastener assemblies?
 Possibly not much attention is given to this aspect.
 However it is pertinent to note that planning the correct bolt/screw length provides for a joint that ensures safety and saves space, weight and cost.
-A typical bolted fastener assembly will have … Read More “Thread Protrusion of a bolted assembly” »
+A typical bolted fastener assembly will have the … Read More “Thread Protrusion of a bolted assembly” »

 The need to safeguard against theft and vandalism in now becoming an essential part of design specifications.
 Increasingly in this competitive world, public and private property has become highly vulnerable to tampering, vandalism and theft.
 This creates a number of undesirable consequences.
 Impact of Theft and Tampering.
-Pilferage of Goods Vandalism – Destruction of … Read More “Security Fastenings – Design Considerations” »
+Pilferage of Goods Vandalism β Destruction of valuable … Read More “Security Fastenings – Design Considerations” »

 Anchor bolts are used extensively in concrete, brick and block masonry and cavities to make structural attachments and connections.
 To date, a limited amount of information has been available to aid designers and users in the selection and design of anchor bolts in various types of substrates.
 In new masonry construction, anchor bolts were commonly … Read More “How to select a suitable anchor fixing” »